wedi-la/wedi/docs/architecture.md

 *   Each `Organization` is a tenant.
 *   Users are associated with `Organization`s via `OrganizationUser` with specific roles.
 *   All core data (`PaymentLink`, `PaymentOrder`, `ApiKey`, `ProviderCredential`) is directly linked to an `organizationId`.
 *   **Application Layer Enforcement (MVP):** All database queries made through Prisma from the FastAPI backend will be filtered by `organizationId`.
-This ID will be derived from the authenticated user's session/token (managed by Stack Auth and passed to the backend).
+This ID will be derived from the authenticated user's JWT token (managed by Thirdweb Auth and validated by the backend).
+*   **Dual Authentication Model:**
+    *   **B2B Users (Dashboard/API):** Authenticate via Thirdweb (Google, email, etc.), receive JWT tokens, and access organization-scoped resources.
+    *   **Payment Links (Public):** Use integration keys to authorize agents for processing payments without requiring end-customer authentication.
 *   **Row-Level Security (RLS) in Neon DB (Future Enhancement):** As the system matures, RLS policies can be defined directly in PostgreSQL to provide an additional layer of data isolation at the database level.
 Prisma can work with RLS, but it requires careful setup.

 **5. Backend (FastAPI - `apps/backend`)**